ZephyrXiao10/Cnifo-crawler/README.md

 # Cnifo-crawler
-Ajax setting up asynchronous transfer environment, grabbed all the information needed on cninf(巨潮资讯).
+Use ajax setting up asynchronous transfer environment, fetching all the information needed on cninfo(巨潮资讯).
 Simple but powerful!

 Putting all functions into console and run __main__,